 This document and the contents hereof are considered proprietary and confidential information of ZELTIQ Aesthetics, Inc. Disclosure to unauthorized individuals or dissemination, publication or copying is prohibited without prior written consent of ZELTIQ.

 - b) Repeat pregnancy test for female subjects of childbearing potential (urine).
-Exclude subject from participation if the results are positive. - c) Obtain weight (Note: weight measurement is only required prior to first EMS treatment). - d) Subject completes Body Satisfaction Scale for abdomen and or Body Satisfaction Scale for buttocks as appropriate.
-Note: Completion of these scales is required prior to first EMS treatment).
+Exclude subject from participation if the results are positive. - c) Perform EMS treatment as described in Section 2.12.1 a) through j).